Everything you do makes a difference

 Getting involved as an advisor or volunteer

-Some organizations and government agencies have programs to benefit people diagnosed with cancer or to serve the community at large.
+Some organizations, including Komen, and government agencies have programs to benefit people diagnosed with cancer or to serve the community at large.

-As a breast cancer survivor, you can get involved in these programs as an advisor for planning or oversight, or more directly as a volunteer.
+As someone who’s had breast cancer, you can get involved in these programs as an advisor for planning or oversight, or more directly as a volunteer.

 Getting involved as an advocate

-Being an advocate for breast cancer awareness and research funding is one of the best ways you can make a difference as a breast cancer survivor.
+Being an advocate for breast cancer awareness and research funding is one of the best ways you can make a difference as someone who’s had breast cancer.